 Step 5.
-Let the actuator air-dry completely, preferably overnight.
-See Figure D
+Let the actuator air-dry overnight.
+See Figure D.

 Step 6.
-When the actuator is dry, put the canister in the actuator and make sure it fits firmly.
-Shake the inhaler well and spray it once into the air away from your face.
+When the actuator is dry, put the protective cap on the mouthpiece and then put the canister in the actuator and make sure it fits firmly.
+Shake the inhaler well, remove the cap, and spray the inhaler once into the air away from your face.
 (The counter will count down by 1 number.)
-Put the cap back on the mouthpiece
+Put the cap back on the mouthpiece.

-- Shake the inhaler well and spray it once into the air away from your face
+- Shake the inhaler well and spray it 1 time into the air away from your face.

 - Do not use VENTOLIN HFA if you are allergic to albuterol sulfate or any of the ingredients in VENTOLIN HFA.
 If you have any questions or are not sure, you should ask your healthcare provider.

 - Tell your healthcare provider about the medicines you take and about all of your health conditions.